rubiojr/essex-fog/README.md

                                  :key_name => 'my-foo-keypair' # optional

-This will create the server asynchronously, since waiting for server.ready? is optional.

-key_name is optional and is used to inject the specified keypair to the instance if cloud-init is present.
+This will create the server asynchronously, since waiting for server.ready? is optional. key_name is optional and is used to inject the specified keypair to the instance if cloud-init is present.
 You can then login via SSH without password, among other things (https://help.ubuntu.com/community/CloudInit)

 List currently available keypairs with 'nova keypair-list'

-Wait for the server to be ready (optional, wait for state == 'ACTIVE')
+Wait for the server to be ready (optional, wait for state == 'ACTIVE'):

     server.wait_for { ready? }